A Primer On Cushing’s Disease: What is Cushing’s Disease in Dogs?

-Cushing’s disease, named after the first physician who reported it, is caused by an excess of cortisol in the body.
+Cushing’s disease, named after the first physician who reported it, results from an excess of cortisol in the body.

-It is most common in middle-aged to older dogs, especially poodles, dachshunds, Boston terriers, boxers, and beagles.
+It is most common in middle-aged to older dogs.
+The most susceptible breeds include:

-Cortisol is a corticosteroid hormone that is involved in metabolism and response to stress.
+Cortisol is a corticosteroid hormone that controls metabolism and response to stress.

 It is produced by the adrenal glands, which are found on top of the upper part of the kidneys.
 The adrenal glands produce cortisol in response to another hormone that is secreted by the pituitary gland.

 A tumor in either the pituitary gland or the adrenal glands can lead to too much cortisol and Cushing’s disease.

 What does it look like

 Common signs include excessive water drinking and urinating.
-Dogs often develop a “pot-bellied” appearance because cortisol thins the muscles of the abdomen, allowing the belly to sag, as well as increases the size of the liver.
-Other common signs include hair loss (symmetrical), skin rash, darkened or thickened skin, weakness, sluggishness, and wounds that don’t heal well.
+In addition, dogs often develop a “pot-bellied” appearance.
+That happens because cortisol thins the abdominal muscles, allowing the belly to sag and increases the size of the liver.
+Other common signs include: